Brauer classes not split by genus one curves: Introduction

 Recall that the Jacobian of a genus one curve is an elliptic curve, and every genus one curve is a torsor under its Jacobian.
 One may thus ask a related (but weaker) question: Can every Brauer class $\alpha \in \Br(F)$ be split by a torsor under some abelian variety over $F$, not necessarily one-dimensional?
 This question has been answered in the affirmative by Ho and Lieblich~\cite{ho-lieblich2021}.

-For other recent work related to \Cref{question-clark-saltman}, see Saltman \cite{saltman2021genus}, Mackall--Rekuski \cite{mackall2024elliptic}, Mackall \cite{mackall2021twisted, mackall2023chow}, and Huybrechts--Mattei~\cite[Theorem 1.2]{huybrechts-mattei2025}.
+For other recent work related to \Cref{question-clark-saltman}, see Saltman \cite{saltman2021genus}, Mackall--Rekuski \cite{mackall2024elliptic}, Mackall \cite{mackall2023chow, mackall2026}, and Huybrechts--Mattei~\cite[Theorem 1.2]{huybrechts-mattei2025}.

 In this paper we show that \Cref{question-clark-saltman} has a negative answer.
-Let $p$ be a prime, and suppose that $F$ contains a primitive $p$-th root of unity.
-Then, for all $u,v\in F^\times$, we let $(u,v)_p$ be the degree-$p$ cyclic central simple algebra over $F$ generated by two variables $x,y$ modulo the relations $x^p=u$, $y^p=v$ and $xy=\zeta yx$.
+Let $p$ be a prime, and suppose that $F$ contains a primitive $p$-th root of unity $\zeta$.
+Then, for all $u,v\in F^\times$, we let $(u,v)_p\in \on{Br}(F)[p]$ be the corresponding symbol, that is, the Brauer class of the degree-$p$ cyclic central simple algebra over $F$ generated by two variables $x,y$ modulo the relations $x^p=u$, $y^p=v$ and $xy=\zeta yx$.